Principality of Odoyev: History

-Princes of Odoyev called themselves princes of Novosil, and sometimes princes of Novosil and Odoyev up to the late 1400 and began name themselves only princes of Odoyev by the mid-1500s.
-The House of Odoyev died out in the 19th Century.
+The princes of Odoyev called themselves princes of Novosil, and sometimes princes of Novosil and Odoyev until the late 14th century.
+They began to call themselves princes of Odoyev by the mid-16th century.

-In 1407, Lithuanians burned down Odoyev.
-The principality was ceded to them in 1427.
-The Princes of Odoyev were granted extensive lands in the Grand Duchy of Lithuania, but Lithuanians collected tribute from them annually.
+In 1407, the Lithuanians burned down Odoyev.
+As a result, it came under the political authority of the Grand Duchy of Lithuania.
+The principality was then ceded to the Lithuanians in 1427.
+The princes of Odoyev were granted extensive lands in Lithuania, but the Lithuanians continued to collect tribute from them annually.

-In the late 1400s — early 1500s, the Principality of Odoyev was torn between the Crimean Khanate, the Grand Duchy of Lithuania and the Duchy of Moscow.
+Throughout the 15th century, the principality disintegrated into a number of appanages.
+In the late 15th and early 16th centuries, it was split between the Crimean Khanate, the Grand Duchy of Lithuania and the Grand Principality of Moscow.

-In 1494, the principality was absorbed by the Grand Duchy of Moscow. and in 1573 the last prince, Nikita Romanovich, was beheaded by the oprichnina of Ivan the Terrible.
+In 1494, the principality was absorbed by Moscow.
+After its incorporation into the centralized Russian state, the princes Vorotynsky held the towns of Novosil and Peremyshl, while the princes Odoyevsky held Likhvin.
+Odoyev was divided between the two families.
+In 1573, the last prince, Nikita Romanovich, was beheaded during the oprichnina of Ivan the Terrible.
+The house of Odoyev died out in the 19th century.